yokuba/rover-project/README.md

 ## Navigating Autonomously
+The 'perception.py' file contains the adjustments to filter each video image from the Rover to separate the RGB vaules.
+The threshold for each pixel (approximately 160 for each RGB channel) separates the obstacles (value of '0') from the navigable terrain (value of '1').
+Each binary image is then adjusted to the rover point-of-view (rover_coords).
+Then the radial distances and angles are calculated in the to_polar_coords function:

+        the distance of each pixel: np.sqrt(x_pixel**2 + y_pixel**2)

+        the angle of each pixel: np.arctan2(y_pixel, x_pixel)

+Then the pics are manipulated to display as a worldmap through the rotate_pix (to convert Rover yaw to radians), translate_pix and pix_to_world functions (displayed in `Rover_Project_Test_Notebook.ipynb` in the code folder).

+The perspect_transform method takes in each image and "performs the perspective matrix transformation of vectors" https://stackoverflow.com/questions/45817325/opencv-python-cv2-perspectivetransform.

 I did not make adjustments to the `drive_rover.py` since limiting the steer range ultimately caused the rover to keep slamming into the walls and lowering the fidelity.
 I did try to set limits for the yaw and roll, but that caused the rover to just stop moving.
 I limited the speed of the rover to 1 meter/second and added functionality for the rover to pick up a rock sample if the rover detects that it is near a sample.

+My next step is to switch the Rover.steer from nav.angles to the rock

 I incorporated the basic solution from the [Project Walkthrough Video](https://www.youtube.com/watch?v=oJA6QHDPdQw).